CHEYENNE OR SANTA FE AT DISNEYLAND PARIS

 Compare Rooms and Facilities

 When you’re spending time in a hotel, comfort is key.
 After all, a great day at Disneyland Paris deserves a cosy night to recharge.
-Let’s dive into how Hotel Cheyenne and Hotel Santa Fe compare when it comes to rooms and facilities.
+Let’s take a closer look at how Disney Hotel Cheyenne and Disney Hotel Santa Fe compare when it comes to rooms and facilities.

 Which Rooms Are Bigger or Better?

-Both hotels offer standard rooms and some near the main facilities, like reception, which can be handy if you want quick access to the lobby or restaurants.
-From our experience, Cheyenne’s rooms feel a bit more spacious and comfortable.
-It’s not a huge difference, but noticeable enough when you’re unpacking suitcases or just stretching out after a long day.
+Both hotels offer standard rooms, along with some closer to the main facilities like reception, which can be handy if you want quick access to the lobby or restaurants.
+From our experience, Disney Hotel Cheyenne rooms feel a bit more spacious and comfortable at Disney Hotel Cheyenne.
+It’s not a huge difference, but it is noticeable when you’re unpacking suitcases or just trying to stretch out after a long day.

-Santa Fe’s rooms are more compact, which might be fine for shorter stays or if you’re not spending much time in the room anyway.
-But if you like a little extra space to relax or if you’re travelling with kids, Cheyenne gets the nod here.
+Disney Hotel Santa Fe rooms are more compact at Disney Hotel Santa Fe, which can work perfectly for shorter stays or if you’re barely in the room.
+But if you prefer a bit more space to relax, or you’re travelling with kids and extra bags, Cheyenne edges ahead here.

 Air Con, Bathrooms and Beds: What to Expect

-Now, this is a big one — especially if you visit in the summer.
-Cheyenne rooms come with air conditioning, which is a blessing when the temperatures rise.
-Santa Fe doesn’t have air con; instead, the rooms have small heaters, great for chilly winters but not so much when it’s warm.
-In summer, Santa Fe rooms can get quite stuffy.
+Now, this is a big one, especially if you visit in the summer.
+Disney Hotel Cheyenne rooms come with air conditioning, which is a real bonus when the temperatures rise.

-Both hotels have clean, functional bathrooms with all the essentials, and the beds are comfy enough to guarantee a good night’s sleep after a busy park day.
-Nothing fancy, but just right for a budget stay.
+Both hotels have clean bathrooms with all the essentials, and the beds are comfortable enough to guarantee a good night’s sleep after a busy park day at Disneyland Paris.
+Nothing fancy, but exactly what you need for a budget stay.

 Accessibility and Layout Tips